“I Was Raised Peaceful”

 “I was raised peaceful.”My son surprised me by using this phrase out of the blue when we were discussing his friend’s shoot em’ up video game a few months ago.
 I got teary—much to his horror—because yes, this is apparently how he understands the flip side of not being raised to be a killer.
 It’s a beautiful self-conception, especially from a kid who loves to be physically BIG and ROUGH.
 Let’s wrestle each other down this hill and whack each other on the hammocks all day long.
 Let’s drop down stomach-hurling water slides and boom down sidewalks on our scooters.
 Peacefully, though.
 Everyone having a good time and folding space with their mind.

 That said, I won’t lie.
-The outside influences continuing to tell him that boys should laugh and joke about killing others continue to be incredibly strong.
+The outside influences that tell him that boys should laugh and joke about killing others continue to be incredibly strong.
 It’s a constant job to point out that there is a much larger, and better, world of humor out there to be enjoyed.
 Maybe I’m being over sensitive, but songs about Christmas at Ground Zero just don’t work for me.
 Instead, we’ve been watching Chernobyl and The 100 together recently, the latter of which is an excellent and varied moral philosophy lesson about the benefits and costs of violence.
 I think this may be one of the last years that he’ll really listen to me, so I’m going to milk it as much as I can.
-He’s getting my _thoughts_.

 “You are part of a community.”This is a new phrase my husband and I have been using to help my kid understand the impact of his choices, mostly at school.
 It’s no secret that white boy media is all about teaching them to be exceptional.
 From superhero’s to Star Wars to even some of our most beloved children’s books series, the message is always, “you stand alone” and “you are above the rules/the rules are stoopid.”
 (Moreover, these identities also depend on the idea of good guys versus bad guys essentialism, which is an incredibly problematic teaching with real world implications.)